 Want to build strength, gain definition or just tone up?
-Vegan nutritionist, YouTuber and muscle builder Derek Simnett tells us how it’s done
+Vegan nutritionist, YouTuber and muscle builder Derek Simnett tells us how to build muscle on a vegan diet.

 When I transitioned into veganism, I was in my mid-20s and, at the time, was an avid runner.
 As I found my stride with plant-based eating, I started to notice my recovery times were quicker and my ankles and knees seemed to hurt a lot less.